Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 ### Edge Network domain

 If you have a first-party domain mapped to the Adobe-provisioned Edge Network domain, enter it here.
-The domain name is expected to be just the domain without any protocal or trailing slash.
+The domain name is expected to be just the domain without any protocol or trailing slash.
 To use the default Adobe Edge Network domain, leave this field blank.

 Entering an Edge Network domain will add an `edge.domain` key in the mobile property.